EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 # Part 03 - Data Containers and Repetitions (2/3)

 A list offers us simple access to its items through positional indexes.
-When the control of each item's positional correspondence is out of reach, we would need something that is more explicit to dictate what each value means.
+When the control of each item's positional correspondence is out of reach, we need something more explicit to dictate what each value means.

 ## Dictionaries